ZoeELin/Ad-Managing/README.md

 - [x] Place API (GET /api/v1/ad)
 - [x] Ensure that the total active advertisements in the system (i.e., StartAt < NOW < EndAt) are less than 1000.
 - [x] Limit the number of advertisements created per day to not exceed 3000.
-- [ ] Test for API that can handle over 10,000 Requests Per Secoud.
+- [ ] Test for API that can handle over 10,000 Requests Per Second.

 ## Quick Start
 Go to https://ad-managing.onrender.com to view the site.